jake-knerr/cogent/README.md

 Think of the internal structure as a closed shadow DOM.
 Only component-level APIs can change internal structure.

+#### Any component can read state from anywhere.

+For this reason, the document object is always available for read-only operations.

 #### Notifications of state updates flow downwards from the owning component.

 Child components can read or update state owned higher up, but the notification of the state change should flow downwards to each interested component in a top-down manner.